 All in all, the Icelandic Road 862 to Dettifoss Waterfall is a very rewarding drive with amazing landscapes.

 Eastern Access to Dettifoss

 If you’re planning on coming to Dettifoss from the east side, Road 864 will connect you to Road 85 and Road 1 past Dettifoss.
 This is a gravel road and driving time is dependent upon road conditions.
 Road 864 is closed during the wintertime due to snow or wet conditions and does not open until early summer (usually the end of May).
 That’s why we advise you to drive in a 4x4 vehicle if you plan to take the eastern route.

 Photo by Marco Nürnberger

 On the eastern bank, the footpath down to the falls is very rough and a number of accidents have occurred when visitors have strayed from the track.
 On this side of the waterfall, you can get as close as you want to the brutal power of water.
 Standing next to Dettifoss is an outstanding feeling!

 Check off yet another waterfall on the list, Hafragilsfoss is located just downstream from Dettifoss and flows in between the Jökulsárgljúfur canyon.
 With a fall of 27 meters (approximately 88 feet) and nearly 300 feet wide, it’s a monstrous and powerful waterfall.
 While you’re there, take time to explore the canyon that envelopes the river and waterfall.
-Walk across the plateaus and take in the gorges that make up the inside of it.
+Walk across the plateaus and take in the gorges that make up the inside of them.
 Due to how risky it is for people to walk to the ledge, visitors can only view it from a distance.
 It’s a tricky waterfall to get to regardless of whether you enter it from the east or west, so make sure that you are driving either an SUV rental or a 4x4 car that can better grip onto unsteady terrain and gravel.